VISA GUIDE

 Examples

-Coffee shop already open with employees and customer receipts
+A coffee shop already open with employees and customer receipts

-IT services company with signed client contracts
+An IT services company with signed client contracts

-Start operations before applying (even on a small scale)
+Start operations before applying, even on a small scale

 Secure contracts and partnerships in advance

-Non-Marginal enterprise
+Non-marginal enterprise

 What it is